rholang/archive-old/content/tutorials/00-beginner/00-developer-environment.md

 Members of the RChain community provide a public web-based [online rholang interpreter](http://rchain.cloud) ([mirror](https://rchaincloud.inblock.io)).
 This tool is the easiest way to get started and does not require installing any software.

 ## VSCode Plugin
-This is Visual Studio Code extension for Rholang programming language.
+This is the Visual Studio Code extension for the Rholang programming language.
 It has support for syntax highlighting and code evaluation with error highlighting.
 [Marketplace VSCode](https://marketplace.visualstudio.com/items?itemName=tgrospic.rholang)

 ## Cryptofex IDE